 - Monitoring: Protection of fish, creeks and riparian habitat.

 Our organization started with three very interested and willing people in 1993 and has steadily grown since then both in volunteer numbers, and in our own level of knowledge.
 The educational part of our endeavours has radiated out into the Baynes Sound community.
 We continue to network out into the Comox Valley, and the larger area of Vancouver Island.

 In 1995, FBSES became a non-profit Society of 25 members, under the leadership of Jim Ackinclose.
 Today, we have 50 members that participate in the enhancement and monitoring of twenty watersheds on Baynes Sound.Back to Top

-The River Never Sleeps Festival 2014 -was Sunday MAY 4th!
+The River Never Sleeps Festival 2015 Mark your calendars!
+Sunday MAY 3rd!

 A celebration of Salmon and their EcoSystems

-To see images from this year's Fesitval click on THIS LINK
+To see images from last year's Fesitval click on THIS LINK

 The Fanny Bay Salmonid Enhancement Society (FBSES) is pleased to announce that Judy Ackinclose is the recipient of the Diamond Jubilee Medal.
 Judy was nominated by FBSES for her commitment to supporting the conservation, education and protection of salmon resources in British Columbia.

 ***Check out our event archives!
 Back to Top